Quality Products have no International Boundaries / 1956

 "When it came to promotion and advertising, we had our mouths closed and our hands tied.
 That was like a No Fishing area," said Kawashima, laughing.
 "Mr. Fujisawa handled it all.
 But the methods in all aspects of this followed the Fujisawa style, and his ideas were unconventional.
 He was an early practitioner of pre-sales advertising, what we call teasers today, and he developed the use of full-page, fifteen-column spreads for newspaper advertising.
 These were advertising strategies that made the other companies really pay attention.
 On this subject, I suspect that people outside Honda might have more information than people here in the company."

-Advertisements made for the new Super Cub.
+Super Cub C50, 1966 model.
 The Super Cub was like an embodiment of the "Three Joys," and it became a favorite of customers around the world following its debut in 1958.
-(Advertisements provided by Tokyo Graphic Designers Incorporation)

 Around this time, Fujisawa had collected around him a group of young people from outside the company whom he used as a kind of brain trust.
 Tsugio Ogata, now president of Tokyo Graphic Designers, said: